wilsonoey/Belajar-Tools-Front-End-Web-Intermediate/README.md

 # Story App

 ## Background
-Story App is an application that is used to share stories with account owners who have already created and login into [this] application (https://storyapp-409f8.web.app/login.html).
+Story App is an application that is used to share stories with account owners who have already created and login into [this](https://storyapp-409f8.web.app/login.html) application.

 ## Technology
 The technology used to create this application is as follows: